A bridge between features and evidence for binary attribute-driven perfect privacy: Application: Attribute-driven privacy

 \subsection{Results}

-Before discussing the protection and the utility results, let's visualise in Figure~\ref{fig:visulatent} how the system transforms the data.
-One can see that the system makes the two class-conditional densities Gaussian like and only the first component is discriminant as expected.
+Before discussing the protection and the utility results, let's visualise in Figure~\ref{fig:visulatent} how the data looks in the latent space.
+One can see that the mapping makes the two class-conditional densities Gaussian like and only the first component is discriminant as expected.

 \textbf{Protection ability assessment:}\\ A 2-layers perceptron sex classifier is trained on four versions of V2T-train: without protection, with the LDA and adv-AE protection and with the proposed method that we call NFzLLR.
 Each classifier is tested on the corresponding V2T-test set.
 Results are shown in Table~\ref{tab:classif_results}.
 Even if the classifier learned to separate relatively well the sex on the training data due to overfitting, with the proposed method, it hardly generalises to the test set in comparison to the baselines.
 The best baseline is the adv-AE approach because its $\Cllrmin$ on V2T-test is larger than for LDA and the expected amount of sex information disclosed by scores ($D_{ECE}$) is lower.
 However, the proposed approach outperforms both baselines in terms of $\Cllrmin$ and $\Dece$.